project-stacker/project-stacker.github.io/docs/reference/stacker_file.md

       a.b.c.key: abc_val
       p.q.r.key: pqr_val

 While the `config` section supports a similar `labels`, it is more pertinent to the image runtime.
-On the other hand, `annotations` is intended to be image-specific metadata aligned with the [annotations in the image spec](https://github.com/opencontainers/image-spec/blob/main/annotations.md).
+On the other hand, `annotations` is intended to be image-specific metadata aligned with the [annotations in the OCI Image spec](https://github.com/opencontainers/image-spec/blob/main/annotations.md).

 ### os